Finding Articles in the Library

 |(anorexia OR bulimia) AND teenagers||(retrieves items containing either of the first terms and the last term)|

 Step Three: Review your search results

 Excellent key words to use in subsequent searches can be found in the article's abstract and descriptor fields.
 Using these discovered terms in your search will often improve your results.

 Sometimes databases will contain links to electronic copies of full articles.
 These are known as "full text" articles.
 Get it! is a system that helps researchers quickly connect to full text articles when searching online.

 Get It! searches though the library's database and journal subscriptions to connect researchers to the full text of the desired article.
 When searching in a database that is Get It! -enabled, you will see a small link or button labeled Get It! beneath the article records that are returned by the database.
 Clicking Get It! will either bring you directly to the article, or will provide the following options:

 Clicking on GET ARTICLE will bring you to a copy of the article, while the GO TO JOURNAL option will bring you to the journal's home page.

-The best next step is to use the link to DELCAT to search for the journal by title or ISSN to determine if we have this journal in print in the library for the year in which your article was published.
-If you have searched DELCAT and discover that we don't have the journal containing your article, you can use the link to interlibrary loan to request that the article be delibered to you from another library.
+The best next step is to use the link to DELCAT Discovery to search for the journal by title or ISSN to determine if we have this journal in print in the library for the year in which your article was published.
+If you have searched DELCAT Discovery and find that we don't have the journal containing your article, you can use the link to interlibrary loan to request that the article be delivered to you from another library.